stuvusIT/zfs-storage/README.md

 # zfs-storage

 This role installs ZFS on Linux and configures filesystems and ZVOLs.
 `nfs-kernel-server` will be installed if a configured filesystem makes use of the `sharenfs` attribute.
+NFS exports will be permanently configured in `/etc/exports.d/zfs-storage-ansible.exports`.

 ## Requirements